-Lenny & Larry’s “Complete” cookies.
-A healthy cookie with 16g of protein, surely it must be much healthier than eating a regular cookie.
-Well, not necessarily.
+Lenny & Larry’s “Complete” cookies… A healthy cookie with 16g of protein, surely it must be much healthier than eating a regular cookie, right?

-The fact that it’s a “complete” cookie doesn’t refer to its nutritional breakdown, it refers to a random assortment of terms that this specific company deems important.
+The fact that it’s a “complete” cookie doesn’t refer to its nutritional breakdown, it refers to a random assortment of terms that this specific company deems important for overall health.